percona/everest-doc/docs/use/createBackups/EnablePITR.md

         FATAL: recovery ended before configured recovery target was reached

-    In this case, the cluster is stuck during restoration due to a date used after the last transaction.
+    In this case, the cluster is stuck during restoration because you used a date that was after the last transaction.

 2. Start an interactive bash shell inside the recovery pod: